-Mayor Alexander, council member Sheffield top cash on hand, fundraising in city council race - Salisbury Post
+Mayor Alexander, council member Sheffield top cash on hand, fundraising in City Council race - Salisbury Post

 natalie.anderson@salisburypost.com

-SALISBURY — Reports due at the end of September show the campaigns of Mayor Karen Alexander and council member Tamara Sheffield leading in cash on hand and fundraising among city council candidates.
+SALISBURY — Reports due at the end of September show the campaigns of Mayor Karen Alexander and council member Tamara Sheffield leading in cash on hand and fundraising among City Council candidates.

 The 35-day reports include all campaign finance activity among candidates from July 1 to Sept.
 21. Reports were due on Sept.
 28.